Neck Lift (Platysmaplasty)

 Frequently Asked Questions

 Some people can have success treating neck banding with Botox injections, but this varies widely between patients.
-Kybella, an injectable that consists mainly of deoxycholic acid, is effective for dramatically reducing double chins.
+Kybella, an injectable that consists mainly of deoxycholic acid, is effective for reducing double chins.
 It does this by breaking down fat that has accumulated under the chin.
-So, if you’re mainly concerned about a double chin caused by fat, Kybella could be a good alternative.
+So, if you’re mainly concerned about a double chin caused by fat, Kybella, liposuction, or deep neck contouring could be a good alternative.

-However, if your major problem is loose, sagging skin, not fat accumulation, the only alternatives to a surgical neck lift would be laser and radiofrequency energy treatments, such as Morpheus8 and AccuTite.
-Unlike surgical rejuvenation, these treatments are not permanent solutions.
+However, if your major problem is loose, sagging skin, not fat accumulation, the only alternatives to a surgical neck lift would be laser and radiofrequency energy treatments, such as Morpheus8 and FaceTite.
+Unlike surgical rejuvenation, these treatments are not near as effective nor are permanent solutions.

 As with all surgery, modern anesthesia ensures you won’t feel a thing.
 Recovery after a neck lift isn’t as much an issue of pain, but the hassle of limiting your head movement and the duration of this requirement.
 These aren’t overly painful, as our neck doesn’t have the same number of nerves as our facial skin.

 Facelifts/neck lifts are major surgical procedures, and they involve those same risks: excessive bleeding, poor incision healing, infection, and reaction to anesthesia.
 As for facelifts combined with neck lifts, these are the specific risks:

 - Injury to the nerves that control facial muscles (usually temporary)

 - Numbness or tingling around the incision areas (temporary)